pchapin/solarium/README.md

 + Serial: This version is entirely serial.
 It can be used as a baseline against which timings of all the parallel versions can be compared.

+## Editing

+Visual Studio Code is the recommended editor for this project.
+The `.vscode` folder contains settings that should make it easy to get started.
+The actual building is typically done in the terminal by running `make` in the appropriate folder manually.

+Two IDEs are also supported: Code::Blocks and Visual Studio.
+See below for details.

 ## Building

 Most folders contain a `Makefile` that can be used to build the programs in that folder.
-The `Makefile` in the `Common` folder can be used to build the common library components.
-The make files should be compatible across Linux, macOS, and Windows (using Cygwin).
-The make files are not necessarily compatible with Microsoft's `nmake` tool.
+The `Makefile` in the `Common` folder can be used to build the common library components and their test program.
+All the make files should be compatible across Linux, macOS, and Windows (using Cygwin).
+They are not necessarily compatible with Microsoft's `nmake` tool.

 Each folder contains a `README.md` file that describes the programs in that folder and how to use them.

 ## Building with Code::Blocks

-The Code::Blocks IDE can be used to build the programs in this project.
+The Code::Blocks IDE can be used to build the programs in this project, but be aware that Code::Blocks is mostly only tested on the Linux platform; it may or may not work properly on other platforms.

 There is a workspace file in the root folder that can be used to open the entire project in Code::Blocks.
 Each folder contains a Code::Blocks project file that can be used to open just that folder in Code::Blocks.

 ## Building with Visual Studio